apalmieri/Mapster/Config-validation-&-compilation.md

 config.Compile();
 ```

+Calling `Compile` method on start up helps you validate mapping and detect problem on start-up time, not on run-time.

-After compile, when you change setting in config, it will generate errors.
+NOTE: After compile, when you change setting in config, it will generate errors.
 Therefore, make sure you finish configuration before calling `Compile`.

-Calling `Compile` method on start up has following benefits.
-1. **Validate mapping**: as describe in previous section, `Compile` method helps you validate mapping.
-Calling on start up, help you detect problem on start-up time, not on run-time.
-2. **Prevent compilation error on runtime**: Mapster is thread-safe for `Adapt` method after compilation.
-But not before compilation.
-In some corner case, you might got compilation error when calling `Adapt` method concurrently with `TypeAdapterConfig` setup.